 - Cover the gum completely with either peanut butter or oil.

-- Very gently spread the oil with either your fingers, the wash cloth or a brush.
+- Very gently spread the oil with either your fingers, the wash cloth or a toothbrush.

 - Let the oil (or peanut butter) sit in the hair for a few minutes.
 This allows the oils to work and the gum to loosen from the hair.

-- Using the brush or cloth, gently move the gum out of the hair in downward strokes.
+- Using the toothbrush or cloth, gently move the gum out of the hair in downward strokes.

 - Wash the hair as you normally would and style.